ToshioCP/tcsv/doc.md

 ### Create/edit a record

-Double click the orange row or click on the row and press enter key, then the "Record Editor" dialog appears.
+There is a button at the left of each row.
+If you click on the button, the button color changes to red.
+The red button indicates the row is current.
+If you click on another bottun, the new button is colored red and the previous red button changes its color to white.
+So, there is only one red color button at most.

+When a current row exists (that means the row has a red button), you can click on "Append Record", "Remove Record", "Edit Record", "↑" and "↓" buttons.

+- Append Record: appends a new row after the current row.
+- Remove Record:  removes the current row.
+After that, no current row exists.
+- Edit Record: A new dialog appears and you can edit the current record.
+- ↑: Move up the current row by one.
+- ↓: Move down the current row by one.

+You can click on the "Insert Record" menu and insert a new row before the current row.

+When you clicked on the "Edit Record" button, a dialog appears.
 There are two columns.
 "Header" and "Record".
-There are field names in the first column.
-The elements of the second column are text entries.
-Type something in the entries.
-For example, "one" and "two".
+You can't edit "Header" column but you can edit "Record" column.
-Click on the `Save` button, then the dialog disappears and there are a new record in the table.
+After editing, click on the `Save` button.
+Then the dialog disappears and the change is seen in the main window.
-They're "one" and "two" which you have put in the entries in the dialog.

-- If you click on a record, then the record is selected.
-The selected record is colored with orange.
-- Double click on a record, then you can edit the record with the "Record Editor" dialog.
-You can select a record and push enter key as well.
-- Select a record and click on the `Append Record` button, then a new empty record is inserted after the selected record.
-And the "Record Editor" dialog appears immediately.
-- Select a record.
-Click on the menu button and select `Insert Record` menu, then a new empty record is inserted before the selected record.
-And the "Record Editor" dialog appears immediately.
+You can edit records in the main window.
+However, the entries in it are not so big.
+If you enter a long string, a part of it will be hidden.
+"Edit Record" button and the edit dialog is helpful for such long strings.

-### Save a csv data
+### Save csv data

 Click on the "Save" button.
-A file chooser dialog appears.
+If you make a new csv data, a file chooser dialog appears.
 Type "example.csv" and click on `Save` button.
 Then a file "example.csv" is created and the contents of the table are written to the file.

 Click on the "Close" button, then the contents disappear.

 Click on the "Open" button, select "example.csv" and click on the "Open" button, then the contents of "example.csv" appears again.
-There's one record.
-The contents of the record are "one" and "two".

 ### Restructure fields